Aung San Suu Kyi: Accusations of Genocide Against Myanmar 'Misleading'

 Aung San Suu Kyi called the allegations made by Gambia "misleading" during her opening statement.

-Gambian Justice Minister Abubacarr Tambadou told reporters Tuesday he wants the International Court of Justice to order special measures to protect the Rohingyas until the genocide case is heard in full.
+Gambian Justice Minister Abubacarr Tambadou told reporters Tuesday he wants the IJC to order special measures to protect the Rohingyas until the genocide case is heard in full.

 "We are signatories to the Genocide Convention like any other state.
 It shows that you don't have to have military power or economic power to stand for justice," Tambadou said.